oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 19: CSAF Library

-A library satisfies the "CSAF library" conformance profile if the library:
+A library satisfies the "CSAF Library" conformance profile if the library:

 * implements all elements as data structures conforming to the syntax and semantics defined in section [sec](#date-and-time), [sec](#schema-elements), [sec](#profiles) and [sec](#additional-conventions).